TEMPLES & SHRINES 庙宇莊厳. 殿堂清静

 8th month, 2nd year of the Emperor Hienfung [pinyin: Xianfeng]" -- "Carved by Fan Yi"

-FOUND!
 An Even Older Temple Inscription

 Each of the main regional associations or huiguan that made up San Francisco's so-called Six Companies, had a large shrine or small temple on an upper floor.
 Thus, the inscribed boards that once existed in front of the Yeung Wo Association, located on the northern edge of Chinatown, count as temple inscriptions

-The Yeung Wo Association, one of the original Six Companies, was founded in 1852 by immigrants from Heung Shan (Pinyin: Xiang Shan) and several other counties at the mouth of the Pearl River.
+The Yeung Wo Association, one of the original Six Companies, was founded in 1852 by immigrants from Heung Shan (now Zhongshan) and several other counties at the mouth of the Pearl River.
 It seems to have survived without major conflicts down to the present day.
 In 1870 William Speer, who had been a missionary in Chinatown for almost twenty years, tried to correct the false image of the Six Companies being propagated by anti-Chinese agitators.
 To do this, he described the organization of a single "company" or huiguan, that of the Yeung Wo.

-His detailed critique of the notions of white racists who insisted, on no grounds at all, that the Companies were profit-making institutions that dealt mainly in prostitution, gambling, opium, and slavery, is not germane to the present subject.
+His detailed critique of the notions of white racists who insisted, on no grounds at all, that the Companies were profit-making institutions that dealt mainly in prostitution, gambling, opium, and slavery, is important but not germane to the present subject.

 However, one of his details is indeed germane.
 By an extraordinary stroke of luck for us, Speer chose to transcribe the dedicatory plaques at the door of the huiguan's main building